Getting error code 229 on your Lennox® furnace?

 We want you to be fully satisfied with our furnace repair in Austin.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and use less energy.
 These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning right if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds after.
+Your low pressure switch may not be functioning correctly if your furnace inducer motor begins in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds after.

-Your system will communicate something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
+Your system will communicate something’s wrong with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

 A blocked vent or a draft can also create the error, so your Strand Brothers Service Experts Expert will investigate other parts of your furnace first.

 The price to fix your furnace relies on what’s wrong with it and how long it takes to remedy it.